Department of Operations and Emergencies

 The DTM Europe team operates out of Vienna, Rome, and Geneva to oversee, coordinate and support DTM activities in Spain, Italy, Greece, Malta, Cyprus, Bulgaria, and Western Balkans.1 In 2020 the DTM Europe team in cooperation with IOM missions and national authorities gathered, processed, and disseminated statistical data on new arrivals to Europe, the locations and occupancies of accommodation centres, and transit flows from at least 197 entry, exit and transit flow monitoring points.
 The system also includes Flow Monitoring Surveys (FMS), which are individual interviews tailored to capture additional and more in-depth data on people on the move, including age, sex, areas of origin, levels of education, key transit-points on their route, motivations and intentions.
 This information has been compiled by IOM field staff in Greece, North Macedonia, Serbia, Hungary, Croatia, Italy, Bulgaria, Slovenia, Romania and Bulgaria since October 2015.
 Analysis is available on the IOM Mediterranean portal.
-The latest “Analysis: Flow Monitoring Surveys in the Mediterranean and Beyond” reports are available at migration.iom.int.
+The latest analytical reports and profiles of interviewed migrants as well as data sets are available at migration.iom.int/europe.

 Cooperation with other IOM Departments